At the end of May I shared a HUGE milestone: Completing my first 100 Beachbody workouts.

 - Share your goals and get your family involved.

 While being part of a larger health and wellness community has made a tremendous impact in my success, the support and buy-in from my family was even more important because my food choices and meal planning directly affects them.
 I needed them onboard so there wouldn’t be complaining when there weren’t cookies in the pantry or when I kicked them out of the family room so I could workout.
 As the person in charge of all of the grocery shopping, my healthy habits have trickled down throughout out family and now everyone eats better!

 - Slowly collect the right equipment and tools.

-One thing I think everyone needs when getting started is a great fitness/yoga mat to provide extra cushion and better protect your hands, knees, and back.
+One thing I think everyone needs when getting started is a great fitness/yoga mat, like this one available on Amazon, to provide extra cushion and better protect your hands, knees, and back.
 I didn’t have dumbbells when I got started and COVID-19 caused inventory everywhere to be decimated, so I had to get creative and used water bottles and laundry detergent jugs!
-Luckily, I got smart and snagged some resistance loops, which worked well to replace dumbbells until I was able to snag a set.
+Luckily, I got smart and snagged some resistance loops on Amazon, which worked well to replace dumbbells until I was able to snag a set.

 - Celebrate the non-scale victories (NSVs).

 Yes, the scale is misleading and it’s the last place you’ll notice results.
 Instead of focusing on the scale, focus on the non-scale victories like your pants being looser, dropping a size in clothing, fitting into a shirt that used to be too small, hiking a trail that you wouldn’t have been able to hike a year ago, lifting heavier weights, or making it through a workout that you couldn’t finish before.